algopattern/kolam/README.md

 <img src="./images/kolam_sashiko.jpeg" width="400"> <img src="./images/kolam_double_grid.jpeg" width="400">

-For the final iteration, we attempted to create a Kolam as large as possible within the dimensions of the machine embroidery hoop and center it on the nxn embroidery grid.
-So, for a 15x15 embroidered grid, we could thread a 7x7 Kolam (n/2*n/2 - 1).
+In the final iteration, we attempted to create a Kolam as large as possible to fit the dimensions of the machine embroidery hoop and center it on the nxn embroidery grid.
+For a 15x15 embroidered grid, we could thread a 7x7 Kolam (n/2*n/2 - 1), as shown below.

 <img src="./images/final_kolam.jpeg" width="800">